 Our hypothesis was that if there was more trust in the experience, people would increase their transactions.
 A clear problem statement helps define the experience you should focus your design and prototype efforts.

 There are multiple ways to approach a design problem, so you’ll want to generate as many ideas as possible.
 If you’ve ideated so much, your brain is sore, that’s awesome.
 If you haven’t spent at least 10-15 minutes brainstorming different ideas, grab a coworker to help you think out of your zone.

-If the design requires an understanding of a complex interaction pattern, start with a medium to high fidelity prototype to get the right type of feedback.
-High fidelity prototypes require more time to create, so keep that in mind.
+If the design requires understanding a complex interaction pattern, start with a medium to high-fidelity prototype to get the correct type of feedback.
+Just so you know, high-fidelity prototypes need more time to create, so please keep that in mind.